serkansevilgen/serkansevilgen.github.io/events.md

 [Symposium website](https://compmus.org.br/2021/)

 - **Acoustic, Electroacoustic and Soundscape Class by Barry Truax**
 Online - September to November 2021
 Participant in the online course for the Tutorial for the Handbook for Acoustic Ecology, hosted by Emeritus Professor Barry Truax, Simon Fraser University, Autumn 2021.

 - **Soundinit Soundwalk**
 Istanbul - 13 September 2021
-Led and record a soundwalk with Fulya Ucanok at Soundinit event
+Led and recorded a soundwalk with Fulya Ucanok at Soundinit event
 [Binaural recording](https://soundcloud.com/serkansevilgen/soundinit-soundwalk-4-2021-09-13)

 - **Darmstadt Composition Summer Course**